neofutur/lbry_discord_repost_bot/README.md

   npm i node-fetch --save

-# configration of your bot :
+# configuration of your bot :
 rename or copy config.json.example to config.json

 edit config.json to put your own lbry claimid, url, bot token